Constraints on metastable superheavy dark matter coupled to sterile neutrinos with the Pierre Auger Observatory

-\textit{Constraints in the plane $(\theta_m,M_X)$} can be derived from the non-observation of neutrinos at the Observatory.
-First, 90\% C.L. lower limits on the lifetime $\tau_X$ are obtained by setting $n_\nu(E)=2.39$ for a specific value of $M_X$, where 2.39 is the Feldman-Cousins factor~\cite{Feldman:1997qc} for non-observation of events in the absence of expected background accounting for systematic uncertainties~\cite{Conrad:2002kn}.
-The lower limit on $\tau_X$ is then transformed into an upper limit on $\theta_m$ using the expressions of the total width of the particle $X$, $\Gamma^Xc^2=\hslash/\tau_X$, where the speed of light $c$ and reduced Planck constant $\hslash$ have been re-introduced.
-Scanning $M_X$ leads to a curve in the plane $(\tau_{X},M_X)$ pertaining to the energy threshold $E$.
+\textit{Constraints in the planes $(\tau_X,M_X)$ and $(\theta_m,M_X)$} can be derived from the non-observation of neutrinos at the Observatory.
+First, 90\% C.L. lower limits on the lifetime $\tau_X$ are obtained by setting, for a specific value of $M_X$, $n_\nu(E)$ or $n_\gamma(E)$ to the 90\% C.L. upper-limit numbers corresponding to the number of background-event candidates in the absence of signal~\cite{Feldman:1997qc,Conrad:2002kn}.
+More details about the upper-limit numbers for each specific analysis searching for neutrinos or photons are provided in the supplemental material.
+Subsequently, a scan in $M_X$ is carried out.
+It leads to a curve in the plane $(\tau_{X},M_X)$ that pertains to the energy threshold $E$ considered.
 By repeating the procedure for several thresholds, a set of curves is obtained, reflecting the sensitivity of a specific energy threshold to some range of mass $M_X$.
-The union of the excluded regions finally provides the constraints in the $(\tau_{X},M_X)$ plane and subsequently in the $(\theta_m,M_X)$ one.
-The same procedure is applied to the photon channel.
-In this case, yet, the directional exposure is substituted for the $E^{-2}$-weighted exposure.
-It is thus preferable to build the averaged flux $\langle J_\gamma^{\rm DM}( E,\nn)\rangle_{\nn}$ over the exposed solid angle $\Delta\Omega$ expected from the decay of the $X$ particle as
+The union of the excluded regions finally provides the constraints in the $(\tau_{X},M_X)$ plane.
+Results are shown in Fig.~\ref{fig:result} (top panel); lifetimes within the cross-hatched region are excluded.
+The region in full red pertains to a particular value of a Yukawa coupling $\lambda_{N_m}=10^{-5}$, the meaning of which will be explained below.
+To illustrate the contribution from each secondary at our disposal, we show as the dotted the contribution to the constraints stemming from neutrinos alone; an analysis of the IceCube exposure dedicated to the benchmark-scenario decay channels would likely provide better sensitivity for exploring masses $M_X\lesssim 10^{8.5}~$GeV.
+The lower limit on $\tau_X$ is then transformed into an upper limit on $\theta_m$ using the expressions of the total width of the particle $X$.
+Results are shown in the bottom panel for separate values of $\alpha_X$: color-coded regions pertain to $\lambda_{N_m}=10^{-5}$ while their extension (in cross-hatched) would require smaller values of $\lambda_{N_m}$.
+Systematic uncertainties on $\theta_m$ constraints amount overall to $\simeq \pm 15\%$; they are dominated by those on the neutrino exposure~\cite{PierreAuger:2019ens}.
+The restricted ranges of $M_X$ for different $\alpha_X$ values come from the requirements not to overclose the universe with DM, while the exclusion hatched band comes from not altering the expansion history of the universe with the presence of ultra-light species such as sterile neutrinos $N_m$.
+We now briefly explain how these constraints are obtained. \\